erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 ![Total torques experienced by the plattform and gimbal motor due to a single CMG in a SPCMG (same simulation as @Fig:cmg-torque-components-plot)](./figures/cmg-torque-totals-plot.svg){ #fig:cmg-torque-totals-plot }

-The various components and their relationships are illustrated in @Fig:cmg-torque-components-plot and @Fig:cmg-torque-totals-plot.
+The various components and their relationships are illustrated in @Fig:cmg-torque-components-plot and @Fig:cmg-torque-totals-plot for our 2D pendulum model with a SPCMG used for pendulum dampening (see @Sec:2dpendulum and @Sec:spcmg-steering).
 Note the following:

 - reaction torque due to gimbal rotation is negligble